Philosophy

 This course is dedicated to the proposition that philosophy can make life better.
 It can provide wisdom to guide choices and clarify values.
 It can offer new perspectives and new worldviews.
 It can provide the insight necessary for self-knowledge and growth.
 And it can deepen the meaning we find in our everyday lives.
 In this course we will read works by philosophers both ancient and contemporary concerned with the question of how to live meaningful lives.
 The goal will be to find ways to apply those philosophies anew so that our own lives are enriched.

 Digital technologies make our lives easier in many ways—e.g., we can communicate with others around the world, we can order devices to play music, we can get instant directions to go basically anywhere!
 But is there any ethical cost to enjoying the benefits that come from these types of technologies?
 This course investigates a variety of ethical issues arising from and connected with digital technology.
 Topics covered might include privacy and big data, algorithmic bias, surveillance capitalism, social media and mental manipulation, fake news, internet shaming, and the moral status of superintelligence.
-(Same as: DCS 1650)
+This course originates in Philosophy and is crosslisted with: Digital and Computational St. (Same as: DCS 1650)

 What is happiness?
 Should we strive to be happy?
 Does everyone strive to be happy?
 What is the relationship between a happy life and a meaningful life?
 Begins by focusing on these philosophical questions and considers discussions from Plato to the present.
 In addition, aims to connect philosophical discussions of happiness and well-being to recent empirical work.
 Particularly interested in questions about how we measure and evaluate the happiness and well-being of ourselves and others.

 Latin American philosophy is a philosophy born of struggle, a body of thought whose metaphysical, epistemological, ethical, and political identity is tied up with the problems of colonization, decolonization, and liberation in a Latin American context.
 This course will philosophically assess classical and contemporary thought in Latin American Philosophy, and will discuss issues such as immigration, xenophobia/racism, liberation, racial and ethnic identity, assimilation/acculturation, the black/white binary, Latinx feminisms, and the Spanish language.
 Our primary textbook will be Robert Eli Sanchez’s edited anthology and topical introduction, Latin American and Latinx Philosophy: A Collaborative Introduction (2020).
 Though the course is arranged topically, we will begin by establishing the historical context of Latin American thought.
 We will read excerpts from Bartolome de las Casas and Eduardo Galeano’s Open Veins of Latin America: Five Centuries of the Pillage of a Continent.
 Classical philosophers we may read include Simon Bolivar, Leopoldo Zea, Jose Marti and Jose Vasconcelos.
 Contemporary scholars may include Enrique Dussel, Gloria Anzaldua, Jose Antonio-Orosco, Jorge J. E. Gracia, and Richard Delgado.
+This course originates in Philosophy and is crosslisted with: Latin American Studies.
 (Same as: LACL 2320)

 We hold people responsible for their actions: we get credit and praise for nice things we do or good papers that we write; we are blamed if we break a promise or if we plagiarize a paper.
 In holding one another responsible in these ways, we seem to presuppose that people have free will, for it seems that we should not hold people responsible if they did not act freely.
 But what if all human behavior can be explained scientifically, as is suggested by current neuroscience research?
 What if determinism is true, and all our behaviors have been causally determined by events that took place before we were born?
 Readings from contemporary philosophers (Robert Kane, Alfred Mele, Manuel Vargas, and others) and psychologists (Benjamin Libet).

 Does God exist?
 Can the existence of God be proven?
 Can it be disproven?
 Is it rational to believe in God?
 What does it mean to say that God exists (or does not exist)?
 What distinguishes religious beliefs from non-religious beliefs?
 What is the relation between religion and science?
 Approaches these and related questions through a variety of historical and contemporary sources, including philosophers, scientists, and theologians.
+This course originates in Philosophy and is crosslisted with: Religion.
 (Same as: REL 1142)

 This course will involve careful study of the works of Plato and Aristotle—two major influences on Western thought.
 We will explore a wide range of philosophical problems, including the nature of the good life, the organization of the just city, and the nature of knowledge.
 At various junctures, we will compare the answers these ancient thinkers gave to the treatment these problems have received by later historical figures and contemporary philosophers.